MorisR/moris-rafoul-26-07-2020-backend/README.md

 ## Important Notes
 - In the most recent commit I thought I was working on a branch and I ended up pushing some commits directly to the master branch
-( I guess that what happens with lack of sleep.. ) so i had to revert some of the changes that were done (although they are not a code breaking changes)
+( I guess that what happens with lack of sleep.. ) so I had to revert some of the changes that were done (although they are not a code breaking changes)